srkunze/fork/README.rst

 And what is this result?
 ------------------------

-A future that behaves almost exactly as if it were the return value of my_func.
+A result proxy that behaves almost exactly as if it were the return value of my_func.
 That in turn means, as soon as you access the result and it is not ready yet, the main thread blocks.

+Furthermore, result proxies are contagious, i.e. evaluation are delayed until they are really needed.
+Don't panic; in case of an error, you will receive the same traceback that you would see in the sequential case.

 Speaking of threads ...